cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

     User-->>Auth server: Login and give consent
-    Auth server-->>Client: Redirect back to callback URL with authorization code Client->>Auth server: POST /oauth/token with authorization code<br /> and client credentials Auth server-->>Client: 200 OK with access token loop
+    Auth server-->>Client: Redirect back to callback URL with authorization code Client->>Auth server: POST /oauth/token with authorization code<br /> and client credentials Auth server-->>Client: 200 OK with access token and optionally refresh token loop
         User-->>Client: Performs an action
         Client->>API: Send API request with access token in authorization header API-->>Client: 2XX response
-        note over API,Client: If the API returns 401 Unauthorized instead, the token has expired.<br />Go back to step 1.
+        note over API,Client: If the API returns 401 Unauthorized instead, the token has expired.<br />Go back to step 1 to let the user login again, or use the refresh token to request a new token<br />without making the user login again.
 Afterwards re-try the request with a new token. end
 ```

 1. A user clicks the login link in your application.
 2. Your application redirects the user to the `/authorize` URL on publiq's authorization server.
+See the [example](#example) below for more details about the parameters that must be included in the URL.
 3. The authorization server shows the login form.
 4. The user logs in, and if it is the first time that they log in on your application give consent to share their user info with you.
 5. The authorization server redirects the user back to the callback URL (see [requirements](#requirements)) on your application and includes an authorization code, valid for one use, in the callback URL.
 6. Your application makes a request to `POST /oauth/token` on the authorization server to exchange the authorization code for an access token, together with your client id and client secret.
-7. The authorization server responds with an access token.
+7. The authorization server responds with an access token, and optionally a refresh token if the `offline_access` scope was requested in step #2 (see [example](#example) below).
 8. The user performs an action in your application which requires an API call.
 9. Your application uses the access token to make one or more authenticated requests to the API.
 10. The API responds to the requests.
 If a `401 Unauthorized` is returned, the token has expired and a new one should be requested before re-trying the request.
-You may let the user login again.
+You may let the user login again or use the refresh token to request a new access token without letting the user login again.

 #### Example